 2. Letting go doesn’t mean wasting, period.
 Everything is energy.
 And what we send out always returns to us multiplied.
 So if we donate something, or give it to a friend (especially when we do so with good intentions), we are transmuting something that doesn’t fit in our life right now into something that does fit in someone else’s life.
 In effect, we’re sending out blessings and wealth.
-And, energetically speaking, these things can’t help but return to us in one form or another.
+And, energetically speaking, these things can’t help but return to us one way or another.

 4. When it comes right down to it, things really are just things.
 Regardless of how much sentimental value something has – or even more challenging, how much sentimental value you think it should have – it’s important to take a good honest look at the pay off in your current life situation.
 Perhaps you can take a picture of it and send it on its way.
 Perhaps you have a friend or relative who would love to borrow it or adopt it.
 The important thing is to remember that the present moment is the treasure, not the past, and certainly not stuff that isn’t really the past at all but just stuff that reminds you of the past.
 So if this old stuff is holding you back from enjoying the present moment and enjoying your life to the fullest, it’s just not worth keeping.

 5. Happiness and comfort are what make up true prosperity – not stuff.
 So if your stuff is keeping you from being happy and comfortable in your space, it’s the opposite of prosperity: it’s poverty.

 All that being said, if you clear all you can and you still feel cramped in your space, here are some additional tips: